Selection of a Low cost heating system for a passive house.

 When the sun is close to the horizon Solar PV Panels generate less energy than when the sun is directly over the Solar Panel.

 The reason for this is that the sun’s rays pass through more of the atmosphere thus reducing the sun’s energy (photon energy) on the PV panel.
 If it is an overcast day they will produce less energy.
 To translate this into numbers- in the winter when the sun is low in the sky (say 14 degrees from the horizon ) the total irradiance from the sun measures around 780 W/m2 (watts per meter square) with a clear sky.
 In the summer one would expect to see 1100 W/m2 (55 degrees from the horizon).
-The bottom line is that if one can point the solar panels perpendicular to the sun one will get a higher electrical output kw/h.
+The bottom line is that if one can point the solar panels perpendicular to the sun one will get a higher electrical output power.

 In order for consumers to purchase and compare solar PV panels manufacturers have agreed a way to compare the output power of Solar PV panels and this test is referred to as Standard Test Conditions (STC) .
 The test is done at an irradiance of 1000w/m2, at a air mass of 1.5 (approximately 42 degrees from the horizon) and at a temperature of 25 degrees.
 The value w/m2 is how solar irradiance is measured while the PV panel output power is measured in watts.
 The following calculator will help you understand how the output power of your PV System (in watts) is affected by solar irradiance and other factors.
 Check your Solar PV Output Power in watts.

 Most roofs have a pitch of around 35 degrees.
 The best direction to point the solar panels is usually south but with some solar PV installations, it is possible to have some pointing South and others pointing West in order to collect as much energy as possible during the summer.
 Meters used to measure solar irradiance are called pyranometers, Solar irradiance meters, or solar radiation meters.
 An example of how these meters are used to locate, measure, and check if your Solar PV system is working efficiently is shown below.
 The calculator above can be used with these meters.
+An affordable pyranometer can be seen here https://pvpanelinnovations.com/

 PV Panel Shading